Page images

 The greatest man is he who chooses with the most invincible resolution.-SENECA.

 The greatest men have been those who have cut their way to success through difficulties.-F. W. ROBERTSON.
-"The greatest of all faults, I should say, is to be conscious of none."
+"The greatest of all faults, I should say, is to be

-The greatest perpetual battle of life is the warfare waged against self.-G. M. VAltour.
+The greatest perpetual battle of life is the warfare waged against self.-G. M. VALTOUR.

 The greatest work has always gone hand-in-hand with the most fervent moral purpose.-SIDNEY LANIER.
 The habit of looking at the bright side of things is worth more than a thousand a year.